-Fiery Color Profiler Suite lets you create a fully compliant color profile with International Color Consortium (ICC) standards.
+Fiery Color Profiler Suite lets you create a color profile that is fully compliant with International Color Consortium (ICC) standards.
 It can also evaluate, edit, and test color profiles.

-Fiery Color Profiler Suite usually comes with an EFI ES-2000 or EFI ES-3000 Spectrophotometer; a measurement instrument used to create profiles.
+Fiery Color Profiler Suite usually comes with an EFI ES-2000 or EFI ES-3000 Spectrophotometer, which is a measurement instrument used to create profiles.
 Other measurement instruments are supported as well.

-Fiery Color Profiler Suite offers several modules.
+Fiery Color Profiler Suite offers a number of modules.